elifesciences/civinky-service/README.md

 # Civinky: Pug and Inky for CiviMail

 A web service that converts a Pug template, written with Inky tags to html ready for CiviMail.
+You may also be interested in the [CiviCRM Inky Compose](https://github.com/3sd/civicrm-inky-compose) extension that allows you to compose with Inky using the CiviMail's UI

 ## Installation

 1. Download Civinky from https://github.com/3sd/civinky-service.
 2. `cd` to the downloaded directory and `npm install`
-3. Run the service with `node index.js`
+3. Run the service with `npm run service`

-Civinky should be ready to generate HTML via a get request to http://localhost:30649/generate.
+Civinky is now ready to generate HTML in response to post requests on http://localhost:30649/generate.

 ### Specifying a port

-You can specify a specific port with
+You can specify a specific port with `CIVINKY_PORT=N npm run service` where N is the number of the port you want to run it on.

-`CIVINKY_PORT=N node index.js`
+### Running Civinky with PM2

-### Using PM2
+You can run Civinky with PM2 - an 'advanced, production process manager for Node.js' - as follows:

-PM2 is an 'advanced, production process manager for Node.js'.
-Run Civinky with PM2 as follows:
+1. Download and install pm2

-1. Create a process.yml file.
+2. Create a process.yml file.
 ```yaml
 # process.yml
 apps: